heathermiller/dist-prog-book/chapter/1/gRPC.md

 * SSL/TLS
 * Google Token (via OAuth2)

-gRPC is flexible in that once can implement their custom authentication if that is preferred.
+gRPC is flexible in that once can plug in their custom authentication system if that is preferred.

+<h3>3.3 <em>gRPC Mechanism</em></h3>

+In its simplest form gRPC has a structured set of steps one goes about using it, which has this general flow:

+<em>1.
+Download gRPC for the language of interest.</em>

+<em>2.
+Implement the Request and Response definition in a ProtoBuf file.</em>

+<em>3.
+Compile the ProtoBuf file and run the code-generators for the the specific language.
+This will generate the Client and Server endpoints.</em>

+<em>4.
+Customize the Client and Server code for the desired implementation.</em>

+Most of these will require tweaking the Protobuf file and testing the throughput to ensure that the network and CPU capacities are optimally maximized.

 <h3>3.3 <em>gRPC Java</em></h3>